-Microsoft Word 2013 has been specifically built keeping in mind user’s needs.
-As a result, 3 new presentation features have been included in the mentioned Office product.
-These features allow every Word user to focus on their content presented as well as be in control of their views.
+Microsoft Word has been specifically built keeping in mind users’ needs.
+As a result, three new presentation features have been included in the Office product.
+These features allow every Word user to focus on the content presented as well as be in control of their views.

-Lets take a look at three of the Word 2013 presentation features.
+Let’s take a look at three of the Word presentation features.

 No one is perfect!
-So, while reading a document together you might come across certain typos or minor edits such as correcting the spelling of someone’s name, etc. To beat this problem an editing feature that allows presenters to quickly make changes and update the document for attendees has been provided.
-See the screen-shot below.
+So, while reading a document together, you might come across certain typos or minor edits, such as correcting the spelling of someone’s name, etc. To beat this problem, an editing feature that allows presenters to quickly make changes and update the document for attendees has been provided.
+See the screen-shot.

-The final version of Word 2013, will make the process of distributing a document with the attendees extremely smooth.
-How? it will support a ‘Enable remote viewers’ option that will help readers/attendees download the document when starting the presentation.
+Word makes the process of distributing a document with the attendees extremely smooth.
+How?
+It will support a ‘Enable remote viewers’ option to help readers/attendees download the document when starting the presentation.